 In this month’s Scholarly Communication column, Korey Jackson of Oregon State University examines open access evaluation in the Humanities in his article “More than gatekeeping.”

 Registration is open for the ACRL 2015 Conference to be held March 25—28, 2015, in Portland, Oregon.
-In this month’s issue, Stephanie Michel takes a look at our host city’s arts, culture, and sports scene in her article “Experience Portland.”
+In this month’s issue, Angie Beiriger and Dan Kelley take us on a tour through the “Neighborhoods of Portland,” highlighting the unique offerings of our host city.

-Make sure to check out the other features and departments this month, including information on the new NSSE Experiences with Information Literacy module, Internet Resources on linked open data by Cliff Landis, and the monthly look at contents and events from our online-only scholarly research College and Research Libraries.
+Make sure to check out the other features and departments this month, including Internet Resources on the history of medicine by Jolie Braun, and an overview of the contents of the November issue of our online-only scholarly research College and Research Libraries.